DiamondLightSource/logpanel/README.md

 | Source Code | https://github.com/DiamondLightSource/logpanel |
 | ----------- | ---------------------------------------------- |

-Frontend Logpanel, similar to the GDA Logpanel, that aggregates logs in the fromt the Graylog Server
+Frontend Logpanel, similar to the GDA Logpanel, that aggregates logs in the from the Graylog Server

 ## Development